NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Introduction

-A first measurement of $\gaga\to \ttbar$ was carried out by the CMS-TOTEM collaboration~\cite{CMS:2023naq} at a \cm\ energy of $13$ TeV in \pp\ collisions at the LHC.
+A first measurement of $\gaga\to \ttbar$ was carried out by the CMS-TOTEM collaboration~\cite{CMS:2023naq} at a \cm\ energy of $13$ TeV in \pp\ collisions at the \gls{lhc}.
 Tagging two forward intact protons with the precision proton spectrometer yields only an upper bound on the production cross section, based on data with an integrated luminosity of 29.4 fb$^{-1}$.
-The experimental observation of $\gaga\to \ttbar$ is to be expected at the high-luminosity LHC~\cite{CMS:2021ncv,Goncalves:2020saa,Martins:2022dfg}.
+The experimental observation of $\gaga\to \ttbar$ is to be expected at the high-luminosity \gls{lhc}~\cite{CMS:2021ncv,Goncalves:2020saa,Martins:2022dfg}.

 In this paper, we restrict ourselves to the direct production channel $\gaga\to\QQ$.
-As mentioned earlier, this contribution ceases to be a physical observable starting from NNLO in QCD.
-Nevertheless, if one ignores the interaction between photons and massless quarks, it remains unambiguously defined and does not mix with the resolved contributions at NNLO.
+As mentioned earlier, this contribution ceases to be a physical observable starting from \gls{nnlo} in \gls{qcd}.
+Nevertheless, if one ignores the interaction between photons and massless quarks, it remains unambiguously defined and does not mix with the resolved contributions at \gls{nnlo}.
+The actual size of the resolved contributions will depend on the energy of the scattering process considered.
+At the LHC, there are however experimental ways to mitigate contamination from resolved-photon contributions by vetoing events with higher particle multiplicities in the forward detectors.
+Overall, a full assessment of the magnitude of the resolved contributions depends on the details of the differential observables considered and is therefore beyond the scope of this work.

-Finally, we discuss the novelty of the {\it Local Unitarity} (LU) computational approach, first introduced in refs.~\cite{Capatti:2020xjc,Capatti:2021bsm,Capatti:2022tit} and applied here to the NNLO QCD correction to $\gaga\to\QQ$.
+Finally, we discuss the novelty of the \gls{lu} computational approach, first introduced in refs.~\cite{Capatti:2020xjc,Capatti:2021bsm,Capatti:2022tit} and applied here to the \gls{nnlo} \gls{qcd} corrections to $\gaga\to\QQ$.
 The traditional semi-analytical workflow treats loop and phase-space integrals separately\footnote{Even numerical approaches such as using \texttt{pySecDec}~\cite{Borowka:2017idc} consider loop amplitudes separately, \eg\ see ref.~\cite{Heinrich:2023til}}.
-This standard route dimensionally regularises loop integrals, reduces them via Integration-By-Parts (IBP) identities, and solves the ensuing differential equations (often semi-numerically).
+This standard route dimensionally regularises loop integrals, reduces them via \gls{ibp} identities, and solves the ensuing differential equations (often semi-numerically).
 Phase-space integrals are then integrated by Monte Carlo methods after their infrared singularities are subtracted by suitable counter-terms.
-Instead, LU targets the full cross-section directly through the momentum-space Monte Carlo integration of a single integrand:
+Instead, \gls{lu} targets the full cross-section directly through the momentum-space Monte Carlo integration of a single integrand: